lanceberge/CUDA-Newton-Fractals/README.md

 All of the other parameters are optional

-*Note*: If you use bigTest or bigTest2, NRe, NIm, ReSpacing, and ImSpacing will already be set
+*Note*: If you use bigTest or bigTest2, ReSpacing and ImSpacing will already be set

 | Parameter | Description                                                |
 |--         | --                                                         |